 -Emphasis is placed on improving skills and having fun.

 -A Reduced Injury Factor (RIF) baseball is used.

--Players will begin to pitch to the opposing team, in the fourth grade league.
+-Players will begin to pitch for the opposing team in the fourth grade league.

 -Games will be scheduled (depending on the division) on either Monday and Wednesday evenings and Saturday afternoons or Tuesday and Thursday evenings and Saturday afternoons.

 -Tentatively, each team will play no more than 2-3 games on Saturdays, if necessary, throughout the season.

 -Most games are on weeknights and are scheduled at 6:30 p.m.

 Sixth Grade Baseball and Seventh-Eighth Grade Baseball

 -An individual league will be formed for students currently enrolled in Sixth Grade.
 The Seventh and Eighth Graders will be combined into a separate league.